X

 Step 2: Gather Materials

-Each SWOT analysis is unique, and in order to enable the creation of many SWOT analysis tables, a business could require distinct data sets.
+Each SWOT analysis is unique, and a business may require distinct data sets to enable the creation of multiple SWOT analysis tables.
 A business should start by figuring out what data it can access, what data restrictions apply, and how trustworthy its external data sources are.

 A business should know which people mix is best for the analysis in addition to the data.
 While certain employees in the production or sales sectors could be more aware of what's happening within, others might be more linked to external factors.